 While robots have been in factories for decades, Industry 4.0 is ushering in a new generation of smarter, more flexible, and more collaborative robots.
 These advanced robots are moving beyond repetitive, caged-off tasks to work more dynamically and intelligently alongside humans.

-• Autonomous Mobile Robots (AMRs): Unlike traditional automated guided vehicles (AGVs) that follow fixed magnetic strips on the floor, AMRs use sensors and AI to navigate the factory dynamically, just like a self-driving car.
-They are used to autonomously transport materials, parts, and finished goods, making the internal logistics of the factory far more flexible and efficient.
+- Autonomous Mobile Robots (AMRs): Unlike traditional automated guided vehicles (AGVs) that follow fixed magnetic strips on the floor, AMRs use sensors and AI to navigate the factory dynamically, just like a self-driving car.
+They are used to autonomously transport materials, parts, and finished goods, making the factory’s internal logistics far more flexible and efficient.

 Additive Manufacturing (3D Printing): The Democratization of Production